aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/customcommandbutton/_index.md

 ```

 Sets the rendering type of the command.
 The type can be command button or context menu item.
-[CustomCommandButtonType](../../com.aspose.gridweb/customcommandbuttontype).
+See [CustomCommandButtonType](../../com.aspose.gridweb/customcommandbuttontype).

 **Parameters:**
 | Parameter | Type | Description |